arichard4/SEA-Website/_posts/15-04-07-Discussion-Meetings.md

 The meetup lasts for an hour and a half, after which most of us get dinner at a Stanford dining hall.

-(Thanks to Buck Shlegeris for writing to first draft of this post.)
+(Thanks to Buck Shlegeris for writing the first draft of this post.)